MikaelHoegsgaard/mikaelhoegsgaard.github.io/index.md

 ---
 layout: default
 ---

-I am a PhD student in the Foundations of Machine Learning Group at Aarhus University, led by Kasper Green Larsen, whom I am also grateful to have as my advisor.
+I am a PhD student in the Foundations of Machine Learning Group at Aarhus University, led by [Kasper Green Larsen](https://cs.au.dk/~larsen/) whom I am also grateful to have as my advisor.
 Before starting my PhD, I received a Bachelor's degree from the Mathematics Department at Aarhus University and a Master's degree in Statistics from the Statistics Department at Aarhus University.
 My primary research interest is learning theory.